jxxcarlson/ad2play/README.md

 `$ ruby ad2play foo.ad`

 This will produce a Swift playground named `foo.playgound` from the source  file `foo.ad`.
 You can double-click `foo.playground` to open it in XCode.

+To create an html version
+of `foo.ad`, run **`asciidoctor foo.ad`** at the command line.

 # Installation

 1. Make sure that Ruby v 2.1.1 or greater is installed.

-2. Install asciidoctor if necessary:
+2. Install asciidoctor:

    `$ gem install asciidoctor`